oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Environmental factors, such as IP address of the original caller
 * Any context that needs to be preserved in the Call Chain.
 This includes information that was not in the original request to the external endpoint.

-Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls.
+Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information and cannot make spurious calls.

 # Notational Conventions